 More info about the Minnesota Historical Society’s Limited Income Program here.

 At YMCA locations everywhere, special rates are available for those who meet income requirements.
 More info on their website here.

 If you live in or are headed to Duluth for a visit, the Duluth Children’s Museum offers $3 daily admission for up to 4 people with a valid EBT card.
 (We visited a couple years ago – though it’s not as big as the Minnesota Children’s Museum, it’s a nice museum for kids.)

 Visit their website for info about all discounts.

 Do you know of other discounts for limited income households in Minnesota?
 Share them in the comments or email them to me at twincitiesfrugalmom @ gmail.com!

 For families in need, there’s a Facebook group called Helping Hands MN that I highly recommend joining.
-There are over 8,000 members at this time and it’s a great resource for sharing resources for everything from baby formula to furniture.
+There are over 12,000 members at this time (as of December 2017) and it’s a great resource for sharing resources for everything from baby formula to furniture.